-Routing of device interrupts to local APIC units operating in x2APIC mode requires use of the interrupt-remapping architecture specified in the Intel® Virtualization Technology for Directed I/O, Revision 1.3.
+Routing of device interrupts to local APIC units operating in x2APIC mode requires use of the interrupt-remapping architecture specified in the $Intel^{\circledR}$ Virtualization Technology for Directed I/O (Revision 1.3 and/or later versions).
 Because of this, BIOS must enumerate support for and software must enable this interrupt remapping with Extended Interrupt Mode Enabled before it enabling x2APIC mode in the local APIC units.